 it as a unique technical exhibit.
 The Fiat G.55 Centauro was made in Italy and was included in the Italian and partially German Air Force as a multi-purpose fighter.

 Need to transport a plane?
+No, problem.
 Please, call ESA logistika.